jf0510/class-online-system/README.md

 ## Requirement
 - Nodejs
 - socket.IO
+- MySQL(if needed, only to save chat history if websocket server close)

 ## Installation
 Clone the repo (`https://github.com/jf0510/online-classroom-system.git`), `cd` into the new directory and `npm install` the dependencies.